-Secr. iv.
-It is therefore hereby enacted by the authority aforesaid, That ten thousand acres of land, together with six per centum allowance for roads, to be located, set out and surveyed, within the unappropriated lands belonging to this state, be, and they are hereby granted to the trustees of Dickinson College, to have and to hold the same to them, their successors and assigns, for ever-
+[Section III.]
+(Section IV.
+P.L.)
+It is therefore hereby enacted by the authority aforesaid, That ten thousand acres of land together with six per centum allowance for roads to be located, set out and surveyed within the unappropriated lands belonging to this state be and they are hereby granted to the trustees of Dickinson College to have and to hold the same to them their successors and assigns forever.